supervisely/docs/enterprise/installation/README.md

 You can select one of the suggested options or enter your custom location.
 If you are not sure which option to choose, you can select the default (`/opt/supervisely`).

-You can always check where is your configuration and backups locations using `supervisely where` command.
+You can always check where your configuration and backups locations are stored using `supervisely where` command.

 ### Step 4.
 Wait for the installation to complete